Guilford Courthouse National Military Park

 Greensboro, N.C., May – September 2012

-– Assisted curator in updating catalog database ReDiscovery with correct object location and catalog numbers.
+- Assisted curator with data entry of correct object location and catalog numbers into the collections management software database PastPerfect.

 at Guilford Courthouse National Military Park, and UNCG Archaeology Lab